petermunro/docker-exercises/docker-14-build-dive-lab.md

 - Use Tab to switch between the layer view and file tree
 - Press Ctrl+Space to expand/collapse all directories
 - Use Ctrl+A to see aggregated changes across layers
-- Remember to look at the efficiency score in the bottom right
+- Remember to look at the efficiency score in the bottom

 ### Discussion Questions
 1. What patterns did you notice in how official images are structured?